GamingTS

 1. User types in a .gts file

-2. The language plugin transpiles the source to TypeScript with Volar mappings
+2. The language plugin transpiles (see below) the source to TypeScript with Volar mappings

 3. TypeScript's completions service runs on the generated code